Enumclaw horse sex case: Media reporting

-Criminal charges, guilty plea, and sentencing
+State of Washington v.
+James Michael Tait

-The videographer in the case, 54-year-old James Michael Tait, was charged with criminal trespass in the first degree – the owners of the farm, a third party, were not aware that the men had entered the property to engage in bestiality.
+The videographer in the case, 54-year-old James Michael Tait, was charged in the case of State of Washington v.
+James Michael Tait with criminal trespass in the first degree – the owners of the farm, a third party, were not aware that the men had entered the property to engage in bestiality.
 The third man was not charged since he was not visible in the videos seized by investigators.
 On November 29, 2005, Tait entered an Alford plea, a form of guilty plea in which the accused maintains that they are factually innocent but acknowledges that the evidence would likely lead to conviction and thus accept being convicted.
 Judge David Christie gave him a suspended one-year sentence, a $300 fine, one day of community service, and ordered Tait never to visit the farm again.

 Aftermath

-Mudede wrote that at the time of the incident that the residents of Enumclaw were shocked and angered by the event.
+Charles Mudede wrote that at the time of the incident, the residents of Enumclaw were shocked and angered by the event.
 In 2015, ten years after the incident, he wrote that Enumclaw residents were still unwilling to acknowledge what had happened.

 "2 Guys 1 Horse"

-After Pinyan's death, a video circulated on the Internet of Kenneth Pinyan engaging in receptive anal intercourse with a horse.
+Footage of Pinyan's first sexual encounter with a horse, where he, with the help of another person, receives rear-entry position anal sex from a male horse, began to circulate on the Internet after his death.
+The video is often incorrectly mistaken for Pinyan's last sexual encounter with a horse called Big Dick.
 The video was nicknamed "Mr. Hands" or "2 Guys 1 Horse".
-The video, intended originally to sexually gratify the viewer, became one of the Internet's first viral reaction videos and was featured in the documentary Zoo.
+The video, intended originally to sexually gratify the viewer, became one of the Internet's first viral shock videos and was featured in the documentary Zoo.
 On his podcast The Joe Rogan Experience, Joe Rogan showed the video to two guests, Iliza Shlesinger and Josh Zepps, on two separate episodes.
+The Hodgetwins also reacted to the video.